glangsto/gr-detect_cc/README.md

 There is clearly a time dependence on count rate.
 It seems that more events are detected during the day light hours.
 The Local Standard Time on the East Coast is UTC-5.
 So UTC=0 corresponds to 19:00 EST or 7 PM.
 The count rate increases signficantly at UTC=11, corrsponding to 6:00 AM EST.

+The source of these flash events is detected is uncertain.
+They may be due to the Sun or some terrestrial sources, like airplanes flying through the beam of the telescope.

+The rarer, nightly, events may be due to cosmic-rays colliding with the Earth's atmosphere, creating radio flashes.

 ### Documentation